 Preferences on the four neutral items were evaluated on a 5-point scale with, for instance, “strongly prefer dogs” and “strongly prefer cats” as the endpoints and “no preference” as the midpoint.

-Study 2:
+Study 2

 Continuous true-self rating (replication)

 In Study 2, there was a similar question for each of the 8 vignettes with a slight change in describing changes as “the extent to which the change resulted from the emergence of the person’s true self.”
 (1 = Strongly disagree; 9 = Strongly agree).